fightbulc/cirrus/README.md

 # Cirrus

 ### What is Cirrus?
-Soundcloud API Library to fetch and process data about users, tracks and playlists.
+Soundcloud API Reader Library to fetch and process data about users, tracks and playlists.

 ### Any dependencies?
 Cirrus comes as an [composer](http://getcomposer.org/) package.
 Requirements are >= PHP 5.3, its CURL extension and a [CURL handler class](https://github.com/fightbulc/php_curl).

-Further, you need an API key from Soundcloud.
+Also, you need an API key from Soundcloud.
 [Register here](http://soundcloud.com/you/apps).

 ### Setup
 - Download